mmbman/Katagiri/1986-03-01-Three-Aspects-of-Repentance.md

 So, “take one feather of the bird” means, Buddha.
 You should take one of the ideas of the universe you have had.
 “The universe is the same and one ground”: that’s enough.
 You should use that feather, and then paint.
 Don’t paint a big name right in the middle of the canvas; no. Just a corner.
 [The poem says,] “And you write your name in the corner of the picture.”

-This is the poem.
+[That] is the poem.
 It’s a very beautiful one.

 ##### 47:29